 Plants are fairly drought-tolerant, but water regularly during dry summers, especially if plants are grown in containers.
 Feed plants in containers with a balanced fertiliser after they have finished flowering.

-Protect container-grown plants in hard winters by raising onto pot feet.
-Apply a thick mulch around plants in the ground.
-Cover the branches with sheets of horticultural fleece.
+It can be a good idea to give your plants some protection in hard winters and in particularly cold areas.
+Protect container-grown plants by raising onto pot feet.
+Apply a thick mulch around plants in the ground and cover the branches with sheets of horticultural fleece.

 To keep plants compact, cut back stems after the blooms start to fade or plants will become leggy.